India News | ‘Anti-corona' Fabrics Weave in Tech and Textile, Scientific Fraternity Unenthused | LatestLY

 Second, the “fatty vesicle” technology helps deplete the viral membrane and completely destroying the virus, he added.

-In June, Australian brand Lenzing collaborated with India's Ruby Mills to launch fabrics laden with H+ technology, which they described as “a combination of a high-performance active agent and a proprietary in-house process that effectively embeds the active agents onto a fabric”.
+In June, Austria-headquartered Lenzing collaborated with India's Ruby Mills to launch fabrics laden with H+ technology, which they described as “a combination of a high-performance active agent and a proprietary in-house process that effectively embeds the active agents onto a fabric”.

 “The virus is an RNA enveloped by a lipid membrane.
 When the virus lands on the fabric surface, which is embedded with the H+ Technology, the action gets initiated.